 Turning a $2500 tax refund into $615,000

-Have you wondered how you’re going to pay for the high cost of college for your child or grandchild?
-If you’re the parent, one of the ways to use your tax refund is to invest it in one of the many tax-advantaged savings tools.
+Or, if you’re a parent (or grandparent), one of the ways to use your tax refund is to invest it to help pay for college using a tax-advantaged savings tool like a 529 plan.
 Many of these work like a Roth IRA tax-free growth and no taxes if used for qualified education programs.
-This $225 to provide a nice systematic way for you to save on ongoing basis.
+This $225 could be a nice, systematic way for you to save on ongoing basis.